Professors of Distinction

 The honorific title College Professor of Distinction is reserved for scholars and artists of national and international distinction who are also recognized by their College peers as teachers and colleagues of exceptional talent.

-Barbara Demmig-Adams has been name College Professor of Distinction in 2013 by the College of Arts & Sciences in recognition of her exceptional service, teaching and research.
+Jeffrey N. Cox and John P. Cumalat have been named College Professors of Distinction in 2014 by the College of Arts & Sciences in recognition of their exceptional service, teaching and research.

 2013 PROFESSOR OF DISTINCTION

 Barbara Demmig-Adams | Department of Ecology & Evolutionary Biology 2013